sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/01-pre-processing.md

     + whole-genome resequencing
     + shRNA
 - It is a *Java* desktop application and can be run either locally of from the Broad website
-    + You have a link to IGV on the taskbar on the left the screen in-front of you
 - To run IGV yourself you will need to agree to the license and [download the version for your OS](http://www.broadinstitute.org/software/igv/download)

 ### A quick tour of IGV